ShiningVenus/CozyCritters/docs/decap-cms.md

 ## Local development

-Run the development server and open `http://localhost:5000/admin/` (adjust the port if needed).
-The CMS will write directly to your local Git repo.
+Run the development server and open `http://localhost:5000/cms-login.html` (adjust the port if needed) to sign in.
+After login the CMS at `/admin/` writes directly to your local Git repo.